SEIR-822/installfest-822/README.md

 (_Linux_) Postgres will only work if you see a green circle and the words "active (running)" somewhere in the output.

-If Postgres didn't start correctly according to the criteria above, ask a consultant for assistance.
+If Postgres didn't start correctly according to the criteria above, ask an instructor for assistance.

 Verify that Postgres is working with the command